writethedocs/www/docs/conf/na/2016/hike.rst

 Logistics
 ---------

+You need a free `ticket <https://ti.to/writethedocs/write-the-docs-2016-hike>`_ for this event.
+Space is limited, so that we don't overrun the trails!

 -  Date & Time: Leaves promptly at **Saturday, May 21, 2 PM**.
 Meet at **1:45**.
 -  Start: **Lower Macleay Park** or `Macleay Park